risc0/risc0-foundry-template/README.md

 ![Bonsai Foundry Template Diagram](images/bonsai-foundry-template.png)

-1. Delegate your smart contract's logic to Bonsai.
-Use a Command Line Interface (`CLI`) to initiate an off-chain proof request, which is sent to Bonsai.
+1. Delegate your smart contract's logic to the [RISC Zero zkVM] simply using a Command Line Interface (CLI) to initiate an off-chain proof request, which is sent to the Bonsai proving service.
-2. Bonsai generates a Snark proof and its result, encapsulated in a journal.
+2. Bonsai generates a SNARK proof and its result, encapsulated in a journal.
-3. The `CLI` submits this proof and journal on-chain to `Your Contract` for validation.
+3. The CLI submits this proof and journal on-chain to your app contract for validation.
-4. `Your Contract` calls the `RISC0 Verifier` to validate the proof.
+4. Your app contract calls the RISC Zero Verifier to validate the proof.
 If the verification is successful, the journal is deemed trustworthy and can be safely used.

 ## Dependencies
 First, [install Rust] and [Foundry], and then restart your terminal.
 Next, you will need to install the `cargo risczero` tool.